iamprist/University-Research-Collaboration-Platform/README.md

 [![codecov](https://codecov.io/gh/iamprist/University-Research-Collaboration-Platform/branch/skeletoncode/graph/badge.svg?token=EIG69HYXA7)](https://codecov.io/gh/iamprist/University-Research-Collaboration-Platform)

 **Innerk Hub** is a full-stack web application designed to streamline research collaboration in academic environments.
-The platform connects researchers, facilitates project and funding management, and provides tools for real-time communication, supervision, and progress tracking.
+The platform connects researchers, facilitates project and funding management, and provides real-time communication, supervision, and progress tracking tools.

+**How to run Innerk Hub on your local machine**: npm install (to install all dependencies)
+                                      npm start (to run on localhost)
+                                      To check for coverage, use:
+                                      npx jest--coverage

 > Developed for the **COMS3003A Software Design** course at the **University of the Witwatersrand**, 2025.